jexia/docs/docs/dataset/README.md

 ## Filtering
-With filtering you can use to specify which data to fetch.
-In result you always will get array of records, even if it will be only one record.
-There are different approach applys to different languages.
-Please, check prefarable for you.
+With filtering, you can use to specify which data to fetch.
+As a result, you always will get an array of records, even if it will be only one record.
+There are different approaches applied to different languages.
+Please, check the preferable for you.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>